Share This

 Walking around and exercising are two of the most important aspects of hip replacement recovery, restoring blood flow, strength, and mobility.
 As a result, you will start physical therapy as soon as possible after surgery.

-However, this must be done carefully, under the direction of a trained medical professional.
-This means using a walker or crutches, performing these actions in a controlled environment.
-Assuming no complications, you will likely be able to return to many normal activities 3-6 weeks after the procedure.
-You may even gain better strength and mobility than your pre-surgery state.
+However, this must be done carefully, and under the direction of a trained medical professional.
+Overall, patients typically return to many normal activities very quickly after the procedure.

 When Can I Return to Work After Hip Surgery?

-Unfortunately, there is no one good answer to this question.
-With minimally invasive surgery, you can usually leave the hospital the days after surgery, if not the same day.
+With minimally invasive surgery, you can leave the hospital the morning after surgery, if not the same day.
 However, the rest depends on the type of work you do.

 When Can I Start Driving After a Hip Replacement?

 There is a significant range in the time hip replacement patients may need to wait after surgery before they can drive.
-Reflexes and muscle strength need to return to pre-surgical levels before a patient can safely operate a vehicle.
+Reflexes and muscle strength must return to pre-surgical levels before a patient can safely operate a vehicle.

-For some, it may be as soon as two weeks.
-For others, it may be as long as eight weeks.
+For some, it may be as soon as 2 weeks.
+For others, it may be as long as 8 weeks.
 Additionally, drivers must no longer be taking any pain medication that could inhibit their reflexes.
 Doing so is not only dangerous but also illegal.

 Dos and Do Nots After Hip Replacement Surgery

-When it comes to navigating life after your surgery, you likely have many questions about what you should and should no’t do to keep your new hip safe and healthy.
-Your best source of information on this topic will be an orthopedic medical professional who knows your specific situation.
-Nevertheless, there are some basic rules of thumb to follow during your hip surgery recovery.
+When navigating life after your surgery, you may wonder about what you should and should not do to keep your new hip safe and healthy.
+Consult an orthopedic medical professional who knows your specific situation.
+However, there are some basic rules of thumb to follow during your hip surgery recovery.

 Do